Skip to content

 Initialization and Serial Output

 Connect the DataLogger IoT to a USB cable and connect to your computer.
-The WS2812 LED will light up green as it initializes.
-When you open the serial terminal you should see the following output when the board initializes:
+The addressable RGB LED will light up green as it initializes.
+As of firmware v1.0.2.00 - build 00013e, a Startup Menu was added to the system.
+This allows you to change the behavior of the DataLogger at start-up.
+This change only affects the current system session.

-The messages in the serial terminal provide us with a lot of the DataLogger's configuration:
+The messages in the serial terminal provide us with the DataLogger's configuration and will vary depending on the firmware version that is loaded on the board.

 • As the DataLogger IoT is initializing, the system settings are being restored from the last saved preference.